NASA-PDS/doi-service/docs/design/pds-doi-service-srd.md

 (* composite unique key)

+Only the latest record for one DOI has attribute is_latest = True.
+This attribute is updated at each insertion.

+These records are managed in a sqllite database (https://www.sqlite.org) in a single table.

 Per <b>transaction</b>:
 - submitting discipline node ID
+- submitting time
-- submitted input (link)
+- submitted input
-- submitted output (link)
+- submitted output
-- transaction datetime start
-- comment on operation
+- comment (not managed yet)

-The information are archived in 2 databases:
-- DOIs: a local SQLite database (https://www.sqlite.org): a single table with the column listed above.
-For traceability purpose, when we save a new record we update the previous latest with same lid:vid (To Be confirmed) to is_latest=False and add a new record.

-- Transactions: a file directory structure &lt;submitting discipline node ID&gt;/&lt;transaction datetime start&gt;/ with 3 files:
+A file directory structure &lt;submitting discipline node ID&gt;/&lt;transaction datetime start&gt;/ with 3 files:
     - input
     - output
     - comment (optional)